IJanicka/IJanicka.github.io/publications.md

 *	<a href="../articles/Iwona Janicka_Homosocial bonds and narrative strategies_Romanica Silesiana_2013.pdf" target="_blank">“Homosocial Bonds and Narrative Strategies in Adolphe Belot’s Mademoiselle Giraud, ma femme (1870),”</a> *Romanica Silesiana.
 Gendered Constructions* 8 (2013), 138–150.<br>

+This article sets out to examine the rhetoric of narrative as an instrument of power in a 19th century bestseller by Adolphe Belot *Mademoiselle Giraud, ma femme* (1870).
+The central question of Belot’s novel revolves around the crime of lesbian sexuality.
+It contrasts the idealized, socially prescribed heterosexual relationship of a married couple with a lesbian liaison depicted in the novel.
+This paper will demonstrate how the prevalent male homosocial discourse shapes the narrative and how the narrator reverts to, what I shall term, hyper-heterosexual narration in order to give legitimacy to his story and his desires.

 *	<a href="../articles/Iwona Janicka_Hegel on a Carrousel_Published in Paragraph_ Nov 2013.pdf" target="_blank">“Hegel on a Carrousel: Universality and the Politics of Translation in the Work of Judith Butler,”</a> *Paragraph: A Journal of Modern Critical Theory* 36.3 (2013), 361–75.<br>